Class: Aws::SecurityHub::Client

 #describe_organization_configuration(params = {}) ⇒ Types::DescribeOrganizationConfigurationResponse

-Returns information about the Organizations configuration for Security Hub.
+Returns information about the way your organization is configured in Security Hub.

 -